digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/settlement/internal.rst

   :end-before: -- WRAPPED_TRANSFER_INSTRUCT_END

-Here, Alice allocates by pledging a holding, Bob approves by taking delivery to his account at the Bank, and the requestor finally settles the batch:
+Here, Alice allocates by pledging a holding, Bob approves by taking delivery to his account at the Bank, and the instructor finally settles the batch:

 .. literalinclude:: ../../finance-settlement/daml/Scripts/Internal.daml
   :language: daml